 When visiting a cemetery, it is essential to respect the gravesites and the families of those buried there.
 To appreciate the cemetery and its surroundings, avoiding walking on graves, disturbing the area, and adhering to any posted rules or regulations is essential.

 When conducting research in a cemetery, it is important to take detailed notes on any information gathered.
 The information collected may comprise the cemetery's name and location, the names and dates inscribed on headstones, and any pertinent details like military service or fraternity membership.

 Genealogical research often involves following up on leads and clues discovered in other sources.
 For example, searching other records or sources may be necessary to verify or supplement the information gathered after conducting research in a cemetery.

 Barnstable County cemeteries contain a wealth of genealogical information for those willing to research and explore their family history.
 While studying in cemeteries can be challenging, the rewards can be great for those who can uncover new connections and discover previously unknown family members.
 By utilizing the tools and tips outlined in this guide, genealogists can begin their journey of discovery in Barnstable County cemeteries.

 We intend for this guide to be something other than an all-inclusive directory of all cemeteries in the area.

 The government agency, GNIS, reviewed cemeteries and found 68, but they must list them in the correct towns.
 The lack of accuracy in the listing was not intentional by GNIS but rather a result of the original design of their software.

 In many cases, we conducted further research, corrected the town listings, and provided embedded links to the cemeteries, attempting to find direct links to a cemetery office.
 However, many of these cemeteries are no longer active, so we chose links to FindAGrave© that give you the most information.

-If you find a better link than what we provided, please get in touch with us, and we will update this page accordingly.
+If you find a better link than we provided, please get in touch with us, and we will update the page accordingly.